 Figures: Figures help illustrate important aspects of the background material, sample data, and analysis techniques.
 A well chosen and well labeled figure can reduce text length, and improve clarity.
 When figures are taken from other articles, they should be modified to better present your particular point.
 Modern computer technology such as scanners and drafting programs are available can help you create or modify the graphs and pictures to be included in the text.

-Please see the MA Thesis draft rubric used by Prof. Johnson to see what is typically expected in a MA thesis.
+Please see the MA Thesis draft rubric to see what is typically expected in a MA thesis.
 We also recommend the reference, The Craft of Research, as a guide for the research process.

 1. Cite all ideas, concepts, text, and data that are not your own.
-If you make a statement, back it up with your own data or a reference.
-All references cited in the text must be in the bibliography.
+If you make a statement, back it up with data or references, whose sources is put in the bibliography.

 2. All references must be adequately cited.
 After a quote or statistic taken from another source, cite the author name, date, and page number of the work in parenthesis: i.e. (Fanon, 1972, 43).
 The full description of those references must be in the bibliography (see below).
 Alternative for single-author references are using the surname of the author (followed by date of the publication in parenthesis): a. … according to Hays (1994) b. … population growth is one of the greatest environmental concerns facing future generations (Hays, 1994).
 (Note: if the citation is made at the end of a sentence, the period is placed after the citation).